xinwenfu/tst-dht-lab--pcb-2/README.md

 git clone https://github.com/xinwenfu/tst-dht-lab.git
 ```

-Start Visual Studio Code.
+1. Start Visual Studio Code.
 Open *File* -> *Open Folder*.
-Click the *Build* icon on the status bar at the bottom of the VS Code interface to build the project.
-Click the *Upload* to upload the firmware onto the ESP32 board.
-Click the *Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.
+2. Click the *PlatformIO: Build* icon on the status bar at the bottom of the VS Code interface to build the project.
+3. Click the *PlatformIO: Upload* to upload the firmware onto the ESP32 board.
+4. Click the *PlatformIO: Serial Monitor* icon to open the Serial Monitor to see the output from the ESP32 board.

 **Note**: During the uploading process, holding down the boot button until the uploading starts